attachmentsme/pollio/blog.md

 * Due to this selector-centric paradigm, I feel these tools encourage you to test the wrong things.
 Point-and-click integration testing is a dangerous trap to fall in to.
 * Given that these technologies are steeped in the browser, making them part of a CI process is a pain.

-I've recently made a major change in my approach to client-side unit-testing, and I'm not going back.
+I've recently made a major change in my approach to client-side unit-testing.
+I'm not going back.

 Unit Testing With Node.js
 -------------------------